Disused railway stations on the Exeter to Plymouth Line: Plympton

 Railway facilities in Plympton had originally been provided by the horse-drawn Plymouth and Dartmoor Railway, but their branch to Plympton was closed and sold to the South Devon Railway to allow the construction of their new line.
 The new station was not ready to be opened with the railway, but was brought into use six weeks later on 15 June 1848.

 From 1 June 1904 it was the eastern terminus for enhanced Plymouth area suburban services, which saw steam railmotors used to fight competition from electric trams.
 The station closed to passengers on 2 March 1959 but goods traffic continued to be handled until 1 June 1964.

 A Plymouth Joint plan that was opened for consultation in 2018 included a suggested 'Plymouth Metro' with a station at Plympton.
-However, as of May 2020, nothing had been enacted.